SayamAlt/SMS-Spam-Classification-using-fine-tuned-RoBERTa-Base-Transformer/README.md

 ```

-The dataset can be accessed through the following 2 links:
+The sms spam classification dataset can be accessed through the following 2 links:

 <ul>
   <li><a href="https://www.kaggle.com/datasets/thedevastator/sms-spam-collection-a-more-diverse-dataset">Kaggle Link</a></li>